cmoyamoradas/acme-flight/README.md

   -o, --output-file=<outputPath>
                Write the output in a file [OPTIONAL]
 ```
-## Warnings
+## Warnings with JDK 11+
-When working with Spark and JDK 11 you may get the following WARN when running the application:
+When working with Spark and JDK 11+ you may get the following WARN when running the application:
 ```bash
 WARNING: An illegal reflective access operation has occurred
 WARNING: Illegal reflective access by org.apache.spark.unsafe.Platform (jar:file:/Users/carlosmm/Workspace/acme-flight/target/acme-flight-1.0.jar!/BOOT-INF/lib/spark-unsafe_2.12-2.4.8.jar!/) to method java.nio.Bits.unaligned()